-As the union of almost 5,000 Academic Researchers (ARs) at UC, our goal is to win working conditions that are commensurate with our value to the University.
-Through bargaining a first-ever Academic Researcher union contract, we aim to significantly improve the face of research at UC and beyond for years to come.
+As the union of almost 5,000 Academic Researchers (ARs) at UC, our goal is to win working conditions that reflect our value to the University.
+Through bargaining a first-ever Academic Researcher union contract that provides sustainable career paths for all ARs, we aim to significantly improve the face of research at UC and beyond for years to come.

 Please take a few minutes to meet the ARU / UAW 5810 Bargaining Team, get the latest bargaining updates, read ARU / UAW 5810 and UC’s initial bargaining proposals and provide bargaining feedback.